lih/Omega/docs/README.md

 Omega is written in C and assembly, so very little is actually needed to compile it.
 I use `gcc` and `nasm`, which work just fine.
-I use `cook` as my build tool, but it should be simple enough to write a Makefile with the same functionality (actually, `cook` can do that for you).
+I use `cook` as my build tool, but it should be simple enough to write a Makefile with the same functionality.

 Once all the tools are installed, compiling Omega is dead simple, just run `cook` from the root of the source directory and grab the boot